Full project reveal coming up - at Digitalism, British Art Fair, Saatchi Gallery, London, 24 - 27 September 2026

 3. The Digital Grain / The AI Seed

 While Artificial Intelligence generates the "brain" of the work, Silberstein’s datamoshing provides its "skin".
 The videos inherent in the sculptures are made by a unique process of combining photography, AI and datamoshing (glitch).
 Datamoshing makes landscapes melt into one another, a form of digital archaeology exposing hidden patterns of consciousness beneath the surface of the image.
 While AI builds images from noise, text and databases.
-Allowing for I images and motion be created directly from imagination to screen.
+Allowing for images and motion to be created directly from imagination to screen.
 A form of build/collapse is created, referring to nature, forest and human own process of growth/decay in the cycle of life/death.
 A constant crumble/renewal.

 4. Cybernetics Inspiration